ProtektProtocol/protekt-protocol-docs/docs/progress.md

 ## Weekly Protocol Update

 ### Feb 24th 2021
-* Compound Live on Kovan for testing - http://kovan.protekt.finance 🚀
+* Compound Live on Kovan (nearly ready) for testing - http://kovan.protekt.finance 🚀
+* Instructions for testing for new users will be uploaded shortly...
-* Aave bugs found and need to be fixed 👻
+* Aave bugs found and need further testing 👻
 * Met with and L2 chain team about  [DeFi Train](https://hack.ethglobal.co/showcase/defi-train-by-protekt-protocol-recBgomteqeXlR39I)
 * Met more investors (not raising capital currently)
 * Community Stats: